 # Book an appointment with a doctor or nurse

-If you need to see a GP or nurse during your studies, the medical centre has a free and confidential NHS GP service.
-There are eight doctors, both male and female, and a team of qualified nurses who are here to help you with your medical concerns.
+If you need to see a doctor or nurse during your studies, the Coventry University medical centre is a free and confidential NHS GP service.
+There are a diverse mix of qualified doctors and nurses who are here to help you with your medical concerns.

 # Make sure you are registered with the GP service

-You will need to register with the GP service first before you can book an appointment.
+You will need to register with a GP service before you can book an appointment to see a doctor or nurse.

 # Book an appointment